South Africa's Mediclinic to buy into Britain's Spire in $700 million deal

 Remgro's strong balance sheet and its relationship with the South African Reserve Bank would help conclude the deal more quickly than had the private hospital group gone it alone, said Mediclinic Chief Executive Danie Meintjes.

-Meintjes said he regarded Britain as a growth opportunity due to an ageing population and the fact private healthcare accounted for only about 6 percent of the market.
+Meintjes said he regarded Britain as a growth opportunity due to an aging population and the fact private healthcare accounted for only about 6 percent of the market.

 After the deal, as much as 70 percent of Mediclinic's profit would come from outside South Africa, said Johannesburg-based Anchor Capital's head of investments Sean Ashton.